Postgraduate Degrees

 1 year / 2 years

 The Master in Fine Art Theatre Directing programme is the first entirely practised-based master's programme of its kind in Ireland.
-Applications for 2024 are now open with a deadline of March 31st, 2024.
+Applications for 2024 are now open with an initial deadline of March 31st, 2024.

 This programme is tailored to provide talented individuals with the necessary skills to pursue a career in the professional theatre and related industries.